bduggan/raku-hcl-parser/README.md

 - if/else in templates
 - inline comments
 - rule for identifiers
-- an action class, to make a data structure, and do something interesting after parsing
+- an action class, to do something interesting after parsing, like generate a syntax tree